ploum/lingi2401/projects/projects_2020-21/Report-Serena-Lucca-29541700.md

 During the night, I received more replies from [BethanyG](https://github.com/BethanyG) and a review from the user who posted the issue [valentin-p](https://github.com/valentin-p). \
 I modified the files according to their comments and commited.
 I am now once again waiting for their replies.

+*08-12-20 Later*

+After some more changes and some more code review, I ran prettier one last time and then my PR was merged in the night. \
+[BethanyG](https://github.com/BethanyG) and [valentin-p](https://github.com/valentin-p) were incredibly nice and supportive the whole time, I will keep a very good memory of my first contribution to an open source project ans I hope that i will have the time to do it again soon.

+# What I learned

+- how to make markdown files
+- how to use prettier to respect a certain format
+- it's never too late to start a project
+- some people on github are very very nice
+- it is very easy to contribute to exercism